ABC Reading Eggs logo

 2. Make simple word cards at home

-ABC Reading Eggs teaches kids to read with phonics — an important tool to help children decode and read words.
-Access hundreds of fun, highly engaging and interactive reading activities.
-Free trial.
+ABC Reading Eggs teaches kids to read with phonics – an important tool to help children decode and read words.
+Get access to hundreds of fun, highly engaging and interactive reading activities with a free trial.

 3. Engage your child in a print-rich environment